 Sandy’s Instant Pot Beef Stew

-I was a little worried that no one would believe me when I told them that you do not have to brown the meat first.
+Sometimes you are in a hurry to get dinner on the table.
+Sometimes you need to take a shortcut.
+With Sandy’s Instant Pot Beef Stew you do not have to brown the meat first.
 I mean, you can if you want, and it will be great, but you will still get a rich and delicious beef stew without doing it.
 It will also save you some time, which on a weeknight is awesome!

 Sandy’s Instant Pot Beef Stew is one of those recipes that you will go back to because it is so easy & tasty.
 Even if you still have a heat wave where you live, making this beef stew in your Instant Pot will be not only fast, but it won’t heat up your kitchen!
 Winner winner, beef stew dinner!
 Sorry, I am really excited about this recipe.
 I can’t wait for you to try it.
 Total comfort food.

 You Might Also Like

 Sandy's Instant Pot Beef Stew is rich, delicious, and easy!
 No browning of the meat required!

 - 2 cups Beef or Chicken Broth, low sodium

 - 1/2 cup Red Wine, whatever you like to drink (or more broth)

 - 2 1/2 lbs Chuck Roast, cut in 1 1/2 inch cubes